projectblacklight/blacklight-maps/README.md

 Blacklight-Maps integrates [Leaflet](http://leafletjs.com/) to add map view capabilities for items with geospatial data in their corresponding Solr record.

 In the map views, locations are represented as markers (or marker clusters, depending on the zoom level).
 Clicking on a marker opens a popup which (depending on config settings) displays the location name or coordinates, and provides a link to search for other items with the same location name/coordinates.

+Users can also run a search using the map bounds as coordinate parameters by clicking the <span class="glyphicon glyphicon-search"></span> search control in the map view.
+Any items with coordinates or bounding boxes that are contained within the current map window will be returned.

-In the catalog#map and catalog#index views, geospatial data comes from the facet component of the Solr response.
+In the catalog#map and catalog#index views, the geospatial data to populate the map comes from the facet component of the Solr response.
 Bounding boxes are represented as points corresponding to the center of the box.

 In the catalog#show view, the data simply comes from the main document.
 Points are represented as markers and bounding boxes are represented as polygons.
 Clicking on a polygon open a popup that allows the user to search for any items intersecting the bounding box.

-## Solr Requirements
+### Solr Requirements

 Blacklight-Maps requires that your Solr index include at least one (but preferably BOTH) of the following two types of fields: